 Frasier: Daphne tries to defy this one in "Daphne Does Dinner"; after trying to throw a normal dinner party without the Cranes screwing it up as usual, she of course manages to screw it up, but when the offended guests start to collect their coats, she gives an impassioned speech about trying to salvage a nice, civilised dinner despite all the hijinks.
 Just as she's talked them round, a bed falls through the ceiling.

 Early in Final Fantasy IV, the kingdom of Damcyan is attacked.
 The king and queen die, as does Anna, Tellah's daughter and Prince Edward's love, and numerous Red Shirts.
-When the party finds Edward, he's flattened with grief because everyone he loves is dead... so Tellah attacks him.note which he was probably going to do anyway since he didn't approve of Edward and Anna getting engaged in the first place When Anna gives her last words and dies, Ed is even more devastated.
-Rydia and Cecil immediately lay into him for being a selfish weakling, moping over the deaths of everyone he's ever loved when there are some strangers here who want a favor!
-Rydia's reaction is understandable, at least, given that she's a kid and her reaction to the same circumstances was to summon Titan, but apparently it is wrong for a man to be temporarily paralyzed by the deaths of everyone he's ever loved.
+When the party finds Edward, he's flattened with grief because everyone he loves is dead... so Tellah attacks him.note which he was probably going to do anyway since he didn't approve of Edward and Anna getting engaged in the first place When Anna gives her last words and dies, Edward is even more devastated.
+Rydia and Cecil immediately lay into him for being a selfish weakling, moping over the deaths of everyone he's ever loved when there are some strangers here who want a favour!
+While it's ture that Edward is the ruler of Damcyan, thus needs to be strong to lead the country, Rydia's reaction is a tad hypocritical- her reaction to the same circumstances was to summon Titan to whoop Cecil and Kain's backsides, but apparently it is wrong for a man to be temporarily paralyzed by the deaths of everyone he's ever loved.
+Understandable, since she is Just a Kid afterall.

 This is, of course, the point.
 After that page was posted, the writer received an e-mail from his mother claiming the page wasn't sad enough, and Warbot should have gotten a bill for repairing the damage he did to the street by landing on it headfirst.